 Text messaging is the channel patients actually respond to.
 Staff know it.
 Patients expect it.
 But when a care coordinator sends an appointment reminder over iMessage, or a social worker follows up via WhatsApp, protected health information (PHI) moves through infrastructure that was never designed for healthcare compliance.

 The core problem is not just encryption, it is accountability.
 HIPAA requires covered entities to have a signed BAA with every vendor that handles PHI on their behalf.
-Apple, Meta, Google, and standard mobile carriers do not sign BAAs.
-They cannot, because their platforms are designed for general consumers, not for handling clinical data under federal law.
+Apple, Meta, and standard mobile carriers do not offer BAAs for their consumer messaging products.
+Google does sign a BAA, but only for covered Google Workspace and Cloud Identity services, never for consumer Gmail or consumer messaging.
+Consumer platforms are built for general consumers, not for handling clinical data under a business associate contract.

 Beyond the BAA gap, consumer apps typically: